Peace & Justice Education

 To speak of social sin means in the first place to recognize that, by virtue of a human solidarity which is as mysterious and intangible as it is real and concrete, each individual’s (and corporate) sin in some way affects others. ...Every sin has repercussions on the entire ecclesial body and the whole human family.”
 Pope John Paul ll, December 2, 1984.

-Here are two other recent statements written by the American Conference of Benedictine Prioresses, on immigration and on gun violence.
+Here are three other recent statements written by the American Conference of Benedictine Prioresses, on immigration , gun violence and human trafficking.
 While acknowledging differing views on contemporary social concerns, we share these statements to promote reflection, prayer, and dialogue about issues affecting all people in the United States and beyond our borders.
 In these days of great division and much uncivil discourse, let us pray for peace and work for understanding, as we engage in the social concerns of our time.

 Peace & Justice Education | February 4, 2013